tmeras/cloud-storage-services-connector/README.md

 If the user has not previously authorised the library to access their data that is stored on a cloud provider, an OAuth2 flow will automatically start in the browser.

 The only exception is **Amazon S3**, which requires additional setup.
-Before the library can interact with S3 buckets, authentication using the AWS CLI must be configured, as explained [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).
+Before the library can interact with S3 buckets, authentication using the AWS CLI must be configured, as explained [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html). **NOTE: The default profile will be used**